Use our calculator to work out your checked baggage and cabin baggage allowance.

 Let’s get started

-You can carry up to 5 litres of Zamzam water for free in addition to your checked baggage allowance.
+You can carry one package of up to five litres of Zamzam water for free in addition to your checked baggage allowance from any point of departure.
 It must be safely packed and labelled in a sealed plastic container, covered by a protective cardboard box.
-These are widely available at pilgrimage sites.
-You may also carry up to 100ml of Zamzam water within your cabin baggage.
-It must be carried in a transparent, re-sealable plastic container or bag.
-It is not possible to pay to carry more Zamzam water as extra baggage.
+These are available to purchase at the airport.

 Yes!
 You can carry a TV as part of your checked baggage.
-You will only be charged an oversized baggage fee if your TV is 32 inches or above for flights to or from the US and Canada, or 40 inches or above for flights to or from all other destinations.
+You will only be charged an oversized baggage fee if it's 40 inches or above for flights to or from all our destinations.

 We recommend that you carry your wedding dress as part of your cabin baggage.
 You can do this for free as long as you stay within your cabin baggage allowance and our maximum cabin baggage dimensions.
 Otherwise, you can pack your wedding outfit as part of your checked baggage allowance.